 The tricky part here is the calculation of the first HA candle.
 To do that, we should start by calculating the HA close price using high, low, open, and close data.
 The HA open is calculated based on open and close data.
 The high and low periods are the first HA high and HA low, respectively.
 After the first one is done, the next HA candles are calculated per the formulas.

 The Heiken Ashi Chart

-Many struggle to differentiate the Heiken Ashi chart from the traditional Japanese candlestick chart.
+Many traders struggle to differentiate the Heiken Ashi chart from the traditional Japanese candlestick chart.
 It is understandable as both look very much like each other.
 To find out how to deal with both charts, let’s take a look at some examples:

 As you can see, the bars on the Japanese candlestick chart change from red to blue (bearish to bullish moves) very frequently.
 The reason for a significant part of these moves is just noise.
 This makes traditional candlesticks hard to interpret and often misleading.

 The Heiken Ashi chart eliminates this noise, which helps it smoothen the directional moves.
 As the second chart shows, there are more consecutive bars of the same color.
 This helps distinguish price movements.

 There is also a slight difference in how they use their colors.
 Heiken Ashi charts are usually blue when the price moves upwards and remain red when it goes down.
 On the other hand, traditional Japanese candles may change their color even when there are small isolated moves opposite the trend.

 You can also differentiate both charts in the way open and close price information is displayed.
 In the case of Heiken Ashi candlesticks (for this example, we are using blue ones for better visualization), the new ones form at a level around the middle of the previous candlestick.
 However, when it comes to Japanese candles, the price starts from the level the previous one has closed.

 The reason for this particular difference is the way both types of candlestick charts are calculated.

 Heiken Ashi Strategies